SHERIDAN COUNTY YMCA POLICIES

 • It is good etiquette to shower prior to entering the pool.

 • Appropriate swim attire must be worn in the Aquatics area.
-No cut-offs, street cloths, thong bathing suits, string bathing suits or other attire deemed inappropriate by YMCA staff.
+No cut-offs, street clothes, thong bathing suits, string bathing suits or other attire deemed inappropriate by YMCA staff.

 • Training pants or pool diapers must be worn under swimwear for any participant not toilet trained.